andreaval/jAplus/README.md

 A jQuery plugin to improve HTML &lt;A&gt; tag.

-It is an unobtrusive script that adds useful features to 'A' tags allowing webpages to maintain compatibility with HTML standards.
+It is an unobtrusive script that adds useful features to 'A' tags allowing webpages to maintain compatibility with HTML/XHTML standards.
-The script syntax is compatible with all HTML / XHTML standards.

 Is JavaScript disabled?
 No problem, the links will continue to work in the traditional way!

 ## Some basic examples